-Our residential program is broken up into seven separate units, and there are separate tracks offered for patients who are struggling with substance abuse problems, cognitive impairments, and significant trauma histories.
+Our residential program is broken up into seven separate units, and there are separate tracks offered for patients who are struggling with cognitive impairments, and significant trauma histories.
 Based on the information received by a patient’s referral source, in addition to the information gathered through the evaluation process that takes place prior to admission, each patient will be assigned to the unit that is most appropriate to properly address his or her identified needs.
 The following treatment components are incorporated into programming for all patients across all units:

 Medication management: In many cases, psychotropic medications are implemented in order to assist in alleviating some of the symptoms that anxiety disorders elicit.
 Such occurrences, however, will be determined on a case-by-case basis.
 All of our patients meet with a psychiatrist at a minimum of once each week in order to monitor the therapeutic effectiveness of any medications that may be prescribed, as well as to make any changes that may be necessary.
 Our doctors and psychiatrists are on-call 24/7, and our nurses and nurse practitioners are available on all units 24/7.